Skip to the main content.

 How do I calculate the ROI of an HR initiative?

-To calculate ROI, take the total financial benefit (e.g., money saved on recruitment or increased revenue from productivity) and subtract the cost of the initiative.
-Divide that number by the cost of the initiative and multiply by 100 to get a percentage.
+Take the total financial benefit, such as money saved on recruitment or extra revenue from productivity, and subtract the cost of the initiative.
+Divide that by the cost and multiply by 100 for a percentage.

 What are the most important HR metrics for the C-suite?

-Senior leaders typically care most about turnover rates, cost-per-hire, revenue per employee, and engagement scores that correlate with performance.
-Linking these to bottom-line results is key.
+Senior leaders usually care most about turnover rates, cost-per-hire, revenue per employee and engagement scores that correlate with performance.
+Linking these to bottom-line results is the key.

 Is it really possible to measure the ROI of company culture?

 Yes.
-By tracking metrics like internal referral rates, retention of high performers, and the correlation between engagement and sales or production targets, you can put a clear dollar value on culture.
+By tracking internal referral rates, retention of high performers and the link between engagement and sales or production targets, you can put a clear dollar value on culture.

 Why is personality fit important for ROI?

-When someone's personality matches their role, they are more naturally motivated and efficient.
-This leads to higher output and lower turnover, which are the two biggest drivers of HR return.
+When someone's work personality matches their role, they are more naturally motivated and efficient.
+That lifts output and lowers turnover, the two biggest drivers of HR return.

 Related